 The Employability Operating System, or eOS, is an online tool the school uses to track level I student behavior.
 Students are provided school wide expectations that they are to meet during the course of the school day.

 The MTSS Behavior teacher will review each student’s percentages on meeting expectations at the end of the day on Friday.
 The MTSS Behavior teacher will report to team leaders the students who did not meet behavior expectations for the week, and team leaders will assign the appropriate consequence using the tiered system outlined below.

-Students have 4-5 expectation violations within a one-week period (Monday-Friday) will be given one of the following consequences:
+Students whose weekly percentage of behavioral expectations is between 97-98% within a one-week period (Monday-Friday) will be given one of the following consequences:

 - 30-minute detention